 Save the date and join us Friday, May 9th from 8:00 AM to 5:00 PM.
 Disability Empowerment Center The Nina Mason Pulliam Conference Center 5025 East Washington Street Phoenix, AZ 85034 Come and enjoy a day of learning and celebration.
 There will be presentations on adaptive technologies and techniques for people who are blind; scholarships will be awarded to deserving students; you will hear engaging thought provoking speakers and you will have an opportunity to interact with extraordinary people from your community.
 The overarching theme of our conference is living on purpose.
 This is foundational AzCB philosophy.
 A meaningful life is not attained by accident, luck or circumstances.
 It is earned by taking personal responsibility, staying informed, taking action and then owning the results, both positive and negative, of those actions.

 Please read the Convention program And fill out an Enrolment form to register for the conference.
-A fillable version of the enrollment form will be available shortly.
+A fillable version of the enrollment form is now available.

 Please register by April 30th.